hakuturu583/ROSE/README.md

 We use pretrained [`Wan2.1-Fun-1.3B-InP`](https://huggingface.co/alibaba-pai/Wan2.1-Fun-1.3B-InP) as our base model.
 And during training, we only train the WanTransformer3D part and keep other parts frozen.
 You can download the weight of Transformer3D of ROSE from this [`link`](https://huggingface.co/Kunbyte/ROSE).

-And for gradio demo, we use the pretrained [`SAM`](https://github.com/facebookresearch/segment-anything) for generating masks.

-The complete weight directory structure will be arranged as:
+For local inference, the [`weights`] directory should be arranged like this:
 ```
 weights
  ├── transformer
    ├── config.json
    ├── diffusion_pytorch_model.safetensors
- ├── cutie-base-mega.pth
- ├── sam_vit_h_4b8939.pth
- ├── download_sam_ckpt.sh
 ```

 Also, it's necessary to prepare the base model in the models directory.
 You can download the Wan2.1-Fun-1.3B-InP base model from this [`link`](https://huggingface.co/alibaba-pai/Wan2.1-Fun-1.3B-InP).

 The [`models`](./models) will be arranged like this: